MattLatt/GDAL_2.1.x_VC/README.md

 	- Compiled with the libcurl 7.49.1, provided in the 3rdpart folder.
 I used the libcurl compiled for windows by Stefan Kanthak (home.arcor.de/skanthak/curl.html)

-What still need to be done :

-	- add GEOS geometry library

-	- add iconv library

-    - test if it's possible to use Unicode charset (instead of Multi-Byte)

 ## 2016-07-06: